 We have picked shows that are focused on older kids.
 There are lots of amazing preschool STEM shows too, but our focus is on Elementary grades through middle school and even some high school level videos for kids.

 Tested is a YouTube channel created by legendary Mythbuster Adam Savage.
 Tested’s website is Adam’s home on the web and is the place where he and his team explore topics in depth, asking the hows and the whys about the things that excite readers the most.

-ASAP Science is a YouTube channel by a couple from Canada that does an amazing job of taking interesting and sometimes complex subjects and explaining them in brilliant ways for students of all ages.
+ASAP Science is a great channel by a couple from Canada that does an amazing job of taking interesting and sometimes complex subjects and explaining them in brilliant ways for students of all ages.
 A great channel to reference when you are looking for information on a specific subject and want innovative explanations to build a child’s knowledge on the subject.

 The Brain Scoop